robertrouse/theographic-bible-metadata/Readme.txt

 	--YearNum - The approximate year of the event described or the time a prophecy was given.
 Negative numbers are BC, positive numners are A.D.
 Source: Annals of the World, James Ussher and R.A.
 Torrey, Treasury of Scripture Knowledge.
 Public Domain.
 	--PersonID - Number corresponding to a record in the People table.

-People - Listing of all people in the Bible and key facts about them.  this is a mashup of data found at complete-bible-genealogy.com and www.marshallgenealogy.org/bible.
+People - Listing of all people in the Bible and key facts about them.
+This is a mashup of data found at complete-bible-genealogy.com and www.marshallgenealogy.org/bible.
 Name spelling has been updated to match the source bible text.
 	Fields:
 	--PersonID - Unique numerical value assigned to each individual.
 	--Name - The given name by which the individual is most often referred in the source text.